 Case Western Reserve, Kelvin Smith Library and Art History Department

-The top-ranked private research university in Ohio and one of the best in the U.S. Located in Cleveland, Ohio.
+The Kelvin Smith Library and Art History department is located at Case Western Reserve University (CWRU), the top-ranked private research university in Ohio and one of the best in the U.S.

 “This magnificent collection of open access images and rich metadata make this a remarkable resource for digital scholarship and data visualization, not only for use by art historians, but also to stimulate research in a range of disciplines, from marketing to medicine, from engineering to economics.”